Home / Itinerary

 22 Days Classic Sichuan Birding Tour

-Sichuan Province is becoming world-renowned for its birds and wildlife, particularly game birds (pheasant, partridge, tragopan, and grouse).
-This trip covers almost all kinds of habitats in Sichuan, we will visit some very popular birding sites such as Hailuogou, Balang Mountain, Wolong Nature Reserve, Mengbi Mountain, Flower Lake, Baxi Forest, Tangjiahe National Nature Reserve, just to name a few here.
+With its rich biodiversity, Sichuan is gaining global recognition for its birdlife and wildlife, particularly pheasants, parrotbills, rosefinches, and leaf warblers.
+This 22-day birding journey is designed to cover nearly all major habitats in the province and includes some of the most celebrated sites such as Hailuogou, Balang Mountain, Wolong Nature Reserve, Mengbi Mountain, Flower Lake, Baxi Forest, and Tangjiahe National Nature Reserve.

 Tour Info Sheet